How to Use Rate Mixing to Maximize Your Revenue

 How does Rate Mixing work?

 Rate mixing is a simple concept.
 You combine two or more different rates within the same reservation option to deliver the guest a desirable offer.
 Even if you don’t change your rates often, you still do rate mixing one way or another.
-For a detailed explanation on how rate mixing works in general, you can read this article that was published on the topic or check out this step-by-step guide to start maximizing revenue right away.
+For a detailed explanation on how rate mixing works in general, check out this step-by-step guide to start maximizing revenue right away.

 The Step-by-Step Guide to Rate Mixing